sidahal2018/config-mgt-ansible/README.md

 https://github.com/wtanaka/ansible-role-wireshark (redhat)

 Experienced one of the most interesting projects in PBL.
-The vaste experience and knowledge you have acquired here will set the stage for the next projects to come.